Child Illnesses

 Unfortunately, despite our best efforts, some children will pick up illnesses, many of which are contagious even before they display symptoms.
 Therefore, we are required to enforce exclusion periods for children suffering from certain illnesses or symptoms to reduce the risk of cross-infection within the nursery, both towards other children and employees.

-Please see below some of the most common illnesses children may suffer from, noting the exclusion periods from nursery for each illness.
-You can also read more by clicking on the links provided which will take you to the NHS website.
+You can also read more by clicking on the links provided below which will take you to the NHS website.

 Chickenpox